How You Can Be More Eco-Friendly This Christmas

 I can honestly say that I gave up giving out Christmas cards years ago.
 I just could not stand the hassle of buying them, writing them, having my house full of them and then throwing them away.
 I sat down and realised how insane it all was and instead chose to donate the money I would have spent on cards to either a charity, to a food bank or to make special care packages for the NICU that William was in.
 The feeling that my money was going to a far better cause and the knowledge that I wasn’t adding to the 1 billion Christmas cards that are sent to landfill every single year was so rewarding.

 If you also want to stop giving Christmas cards, I urge you to do it.
 If you are worried about offending anybody, just explain to them that you want to help other causes instead of spending that money on cards.
 The majority, if not all, of the people you know should completely understand that.
 However, if you do still want to mark the occasion you could make your own as people will hopefully hold onto those as keepsakes or why not think about an e-card?
 Paperless Post is a great way to still send your cards over the whole year, not just at Christmas, as well as invites, thank you’s, Condolences, Thinking of You’s and so on.
 They have a wide range of designs and templates to choose from and you can even make your own card to add that personal touch.
 It is so simple to do and eradicates the need for postage, delivery, car trips to the shops as well as needless waste.
-It is the perfect way to still connect with people but in a more eco-friendly way.
+Sending an e-card is the perfect way to still connect with people but in a more eco-friendly way.

 A selection of cards from Paperless Post